cyberark/conjur-api-java/CONTRIBUTING.md

 ### Docker
 This project is container-based and therefore, you will need [Docker](https://hub.docker.com/) in order to make and view your changes.

-### Access to Conjur Registry (for contributing to testing ONLY)
-To contribute to testing, you will need both the Conjur Open Source and Enterprise.
-You shouldn't have a problem pulling down the Open Source image, but to pull the Enterprise image, you must be granted access to the Conjur registry.

-You will want to get in contact with the Infrastructure team via the [CyberArk Commons](https://discuss.cyberarkcommons.org/) to be granted access.
-If you have been granted access, run: `docker login registry.tld`.

-_NOTE:_ Your password should be the API key given to you by the Infrastructure team.

 ## Building and Testing
 Before making changes, it is recommended that the test script is run first to ensure that Java and the provided dependencies are not out-of-date.
 You can run the test script in your shell like so:
 `./test.sh`

-_NOTE:_ The tests (for both Conjur Open Source and Enterprise) are part of the build so if a change is made to the actual API, but the tests fail, the build will also fail.
+_NOTE:_ The tests (for both Conjur OSS and Secrets Manager, Self-Hosted) are part of the build so if a change is made to the actual API, but the tests fail, the build will also fail.

 ## Troubleshooting Steps
 This section includes helpful troubleshooting hints to help you navigate the codebase and resolve problems that you might be experiencing during development.